-Diabetes management: How lifestyle, daily routine affect blood sugarDiabetes management requires awareness.
-Know what makes your blood sugar level rise and fall — and how to control these day-to-day factors.
+Diabetes management requires awareness.
+Know what makes your blood sugar level rise and fall — And how to control these day-to-day factors.By Mayo Clinic Staff

 What to do:

 Learn what portion size is appropriate for each type of food.
 Simplify your meal planning by writing down portions for the foods you eat often.
 Use measuring cups or a scale to ensure proper portion size and an accurate carbohydrate count.

 These factors work together to lower your blood sugar level.
 The more strenuous your workout, the longer the effect lasts.
-But even light activities — such as housework, gardening or being on your feet for extended periods — can lower your blood sugar level.
+But even light activities — such as housework, gardening or being on your feet for extended periods — can improve your blood sugar.

 What to do:

 - Talk to your doctor about an exercise plan.
 Ask your doctor about what type of exercise is appropriate for you.
 In general, most adults should exercise at least 30 minutes a day on most days of the week.
-If you've been inactive for a long time, your doctor may want to check the condition of your heart and feet before advising you.
+If you've been inactive for a long time, your doctor may want to check your overall health before advising you.
 He or she can recommend the right balance of aerobic and muscle-strengthening exercise.

 - Keep an exercise schedule.
 Talk to your doctor about the best time of day for you to exercise so that your workout routine is coordinated with your meal and medication schedules.